The American Dream is Alive and Well

 What’s getting hard and harder to believe in is the American Fairy tale of free money for all and a happy ending that requires something less than your blood, sweat and tears.

-This July Fourth, it might be a worthwhile exercise to ask yourself - which vision of America will you believe in?
+Today - on July Fourth - it might be a worthwhile exercise to ask yourself - which vision of America will you believe in?